 - 83. Go on vacation to a favourite place you used to travel to with your loved one.
 While there, take the time to remember your loved one and feel his or her presence.

-- 84. Have the little ones in your family create boats to honour a loved one who has passed away.
+- 84. Looking for a celebration of life idea for kids?
+Have the little ones in your family create boats to honour a loved one who has passed away.
 After they have created their boats, they can decorate them and write the loved one’s name.
 After the craft project is finished, the family can gather at a river where the children place the boats in the water and watch them float away.
 This is a good time to share a prayer or memories of your loved one.
 The boats could also be released during a celebration of life service.

 - 85. Learn to make the recipes that your loved one was famous for.